beartype/beartype/doc/src/api_door.rst

        # All annotated parameters and returns preserve backward compatibility.
        return True

-The proof is in the real-world pudding:
+The proof is in the real-world pudding.

 .. code-block:: pycon